Start9Labs/docs/src/user-manual/ssh.md

 ### Adding SSH Keys

-You can also access your server via SSH using your own SSH keys if you have them.

 1. Follow the guide above to first access your server via SSH using your StartOS master password.

-1. Find and locate your SSH public key file on your client operating system and copy the contents to clipboard.

 1. Add your key with the following command: